 Wow, we learned so much about how the Festival works and operates.
 We thought there was so much skill, experience, and hard work that went on behind the scenes, year-round, but we know it for certain now!

 The Carolina Renaissance Festival in Huntersville, North Carolina, is something we'll look forward to going to each year.
 Even though we are frequent travelers, there are eight weekends with plenty of Saturdays and Sundays to attend.
 So we know we'll be able to make one day work every time!

 - Parking: There is plenty of parking on-site, and it's free, courtesy of our regional grocery store, Harris Teeter.
 (We recommend getting there first thing in the morning because the traffic to get into the lot builds up quickly.
 We spent over an hour trying to go two miles to get into the lot.)

 - Ticket Prices for 2022: Adult tickets are $32, children ages 5-12 $20, under 4 free.
 (Prices include taxes and fees.)
 You can buy tickets in advance online and send them to your phone, print at home or buy them in person at Harris Teeter.
 You can also become a season pass holder, which may make a lot of sense if you plan on going to the Festival more than

 - PUB CRAWL: The Renaissance Festival Pub Crawl is back for 2022!
-It's an option for guests aged 21 and over.
-We are guessing they’ll have it for 2021 too.
+It's an option for guests aged 21 and over and it’s back for 2021!
 From the site, “Take a comedic guided tour to 4 Festival pubs.
 Play games, toast your favorite Knight and enjoy fyne craft ale at each pub stop!
 Price includes admission, a souvenir pottery chalice, up close parking, reserved seats at the joust, four sample pours of craft ale and a toast by the Queen!” $60 per person, including entrance to the fair.
 Adults 21 and only.

 - What's the Carolina Renaissance Festival Address for GPS?
 16445 Poplar Tent Rd, Huntersville, NC 28078